hellmarbecker/blog/_drafts/merging-realtime-segments-in-apache-druid.markdown

 ## Data Layout and Druid Performance

-druid wants to be fast
+So, you want your ruid wants to be fast

 but druid's performance can be influenced by multiple factors in the data layout